defenseunicorns/Defense-Unicorns-Culture/README.md

 Everyone at the company is encouraged to take ownership of our culture, values, and principles.
 You can propose changes to this document by clicking the edit button in the top righthand corner and opening a Pull Request (PR) against it.
 Here is a helpful guide to [formatting with Github markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## About Defense Unicorns
-Defense Unicorns exists to develop elegant and simple to use products, that enable mission heroes to stream software delivery so they can focus on the most important challenges.
+Defense Unicorns exists to develop elegant and simple to use products, that enable mission heroes to streamline software delivery so they can focus on the most important challenges.

 - **We believe that people matter.
 Our mission heroes who sacrifice so much to make the world a better place and our Unicorns, who make the amazing products that fundamentally change the world**